Tensor Eigenvalue Complementarity Problems: Solving general TEiCPs

 Thus, we get that

 This implies that $x$ is a C-eigenvector, associated to $\lmd$.
-By Theorem~\ref{th:number}, there are finitely many normalized C-eigenvetors, when $\mA, \mB$ are general.
-Therefore, $h(x)=0$ has finitely many complex solutions, for general $\mA,\mB$.
+By Theorem~\ref{th:number}, there are finitely many normalized C-eigenvetors, when $\mA, \mB$ are generic.
+Therefore, $h(x)=0$ has finitely many complex solutions, for generic $\mA,\mB$.
 So, both $V_{\cpx}(h)$ and $V_{\re}(h)$ are finite. \end{proof}

 \begin{prop} Let $T_1$ (resp., $T_2$) be the feasible set of \reff{min:fhg:i-th} (resp., \reff{minf:tdg:no:i}).
 For all $\xi \in \re^n$, we have the properties: \bit

 \item [(i)] If $T_1 = \emptyset$, then there is no C-eigenvector $x$ satisfying \reff{case1} and $f(x) \geq \ell_i$.